intel-android/androidhub/reviewer_readme.md

 --------

 ### Step 1: Review Open Pull Requests

-(brent to rewrite all this copy.
-Not today we can add "for more you can do .. [link to gh help]) Open the list of article submissions: https://github.com/intel-android/androidhub/pulls
+Open the list of article submissions: https://github.com/intel-android/androidhub/pulls

-All submissions history is preserved and openly viewable here.
+All submissions history is preserved and openly viewable.
 Clicking on a pull request (PR) will open that PR's details.

-The PR details show you the files changed by the author, the author's commentary, and the pass/faile result of the build test.
+The PR details show you the files changed by the author, the author's commentary, and the pass/fail result of the build test.
 Review the files changed and follow these simple guidelines:

 #### Acceptable Changes: